mardambey/mypipe/README.md

 allows for the creation of pipes that can consume the replication stream and act on the data.

+mypipe tries to provide enough information that usually is not part of the MySQL binary log stream so that the data is meaningful. mypipe requires a row based binary log format and provides `Insert`, `Update`, and `Delete` mutations representing changed rows.
+Each change is related back to it's table and the API provides metadata like column types, primary key information (composite, key order), and other such useful information.

 ## Producers

 Producers receive MySQL binary log events and act on them.
 They can funnel